top of page

 LODI RULES

 Created by California farmers and accredited by world-renowned scientists, LODI RULES began offering certification in 2005, after beginning as an IPM program in 1992 and a self-assessment program in 2000.
-As of January 2021, 1,292 vineyards (55,380 acres) are certified and 60 wineries use the seal on wine labels.
+As of November 2025, there are over 1,100 certified vineyard blocks (75,117 acres) and 60 wineries use the seal on wine labels.

 lodirules.org